Click on a link to be taken to the entry below.

 Those who wish to apply to the youth and social innovation major must submit the Curry Undergraduate application for admission by February 1 of their first or second years.

-A recipient of a B.S.Ed. degree from the Curry School must have completed at least 60 hours at the University of Virginia while enrolled in the Curry School of Education.
+A recipient of a B.S.Ed. degree from the Curry School must have completed at least 60 hours at the University of Virginia while enrolled in the Curry School of Education and Human Development.
 Exceptions for emergency situations require approvals from a student’s advisor, program coordinator, and a Curry dean.
 The last year of candidacy must be spent at this University, and all courses offered in the major for the degree must be completed at the University unless written permission is obtained from the associate dean for academic programs.

 Each student is assigned an academic advisor who is a faculty member in the major.
 The student is required to meet with their advisor at least once per semester to schedule classes and plan their course of study.
 Students are also encouraged to contact their advisors for other matters related to academics, career planning, professional service, or to discuss any other matters.